-A free mobile well-being room visited Salford last week to encourage residents to take a moment from their busy lives and practice self care.
+A free mobile well-being room visited Salford last week to encourage residents to take a moment from their busy lives and practise self care.

 Space, organised and run by Steph Walker, in partnership with Art with Heart, has been touring all ten boroughs of Greater Manchester to provide practical well-being tasks for everyone, not just those with specific mental health problems or physical needs.